haani-niyaz/sysadmincrumbs/puppet/PUPPET.md

 ##### What is a variable scope? ####

-Every class, definition or node introduces a scop.
+Every class, definition or node introduces a scope.
 Outside of this scope is whats known as 'top scope'.

 The *top scope* can be access by prepending `::` to  a variable.
 Its recommended to use Factor variables in the top scope.